 Again, this is a fairly obvious suggestion, but that doesn’t take away from its importance.
 After all, many parts of the world are currently experiencing severe drought, including California and South Africa, and pumping and heating water requires quite a bit of energy.
 With electricity consumption generating a decent amount of pollution, it’s definitely a good idea to take a look at your water and power usage.

-This year, set a goal to shave a couple minutes off of your shower time, and turn off the tap when you’re brushing your teeth or washing dishes.
+This year, set a goal to shave a couple minutes off of your shower time, and remember to turn off the tap when you’re brushing your teeth or washing dishes.
 You should also make it a reflex to turn off lights and unplug appliances when you’re not using them.
-(To make this easier, consider purchasing power strips with on/off switches, which will help you ensure that your devices aren’t draining electricity when they’re not in use — just make sure that your fridge always stays on!)
+(To make this easier, consider purchasing power strips with on/off switches, which will help you ensure that your devices aren’t draining electricity when they’re not in use.)
 These changes are so small that you almost won’t notice them, but they’ll add up in a significant way.

 Spend more time in nature